-To read this entire column, which appeared in the May 2017 issue of The PCB Design Magazine, click here.
+To read this entire column, which appeared in the April 2018 issue of Design007 Magazine, click here.